Deathwatch (2002)

 A good discussion between Cpl.
 Doc Fairweather in quivering words towards Pfc.
 Charlie Shakespeare about evil there and all of them are going to die.

-A good scene with Pvt.
+Things grow intense with Pvt.
 Thomas Quinn constantly beating up on Jennings and later on acting wild and crazy with Sgt.
 David Tate trying to talk sense into him before he tries to kill him which looked quite good too.
+It made me wonder if someone is going to die while seeing the outcome throughout all of this.

 This is about it folks as there's not much more to review like I said the story was very bland.